 Polycystic ovary syndrome (PCOS) and hypothyroidism are the two major common causes of irregular periods in women.
 In general, the ultimate goal of the treatment is to restore the balance of hormones in the body.

 If you have PCOS, your doctor may recommend medications or other hormones to trigger a period.
-If you have hypothyroidism (underactive thyroid), you may be suggested to take thyroid hormones.
+If you have hypothyroidism (underactive thyroid), your doctor suggests taking thyroid hormones.

 How can you Take Care of Yourself?

-1. Mark on a calendar the dates when each period starts and stops.
-This info can facilitate your health care provider to make an accurate diagnosis.
-Take the calendar to your appointment.
+- Mark the dates when each period starts and stops.
+This info can facilitate your doctor’s diagnosis.

-3. Extreme loss or gain in your weight can affect your periods.
-Weight gain can make it harder for your body to ovulate, so losing weight could help with that.
-A balanced diet and regular exercise can assist you to lose weight slowly.
-It’s best to lose no more than two pounds every week.
+- Extreme weight loss or gain can affect periods.
+Weight gain can make it harder to ovulate, so losing weight could help with that.

-6. If you follow a strenuous exercise program, consider cutting back until your periods come back.
-If you don’t want to cut back on your exercise, see your health care provider see if you need to cut back on exercise, eat more calories, or need treatment.
+- If you follow a strenuous exercise program, consider cutting back until your periods come back.
+Whether you don’t want to cut back on exercise, see your doctor.

-7. If you have had sex, get a pregnancy test if your period is 5 or more days late.
+- If you have had sex, get a pregnancy test if your period is 5 or more days late.
 Don’t wait.
-You can get confidential testing and guidance in most health care providers offices and clinics.
+You can get confidential testing and guidance from a doctor.

-8. Some women may suffer from painful period cramps when experiencing stress.
-If stress is the problem, Avoiding the situations that lead to stress, regular exercise or workouts, and getting enough sleep can help a person eliminate stress and maintain a regular menstrual cycle.
+- Some women may suffer from painful period cramps when experiencing stress.
+If stress is the problem, avoiding the situations that lead to stress, and getting enough sleep can help & maintain a regular menstrual cycle.